pipermerriam/ethereum-alarm-clock-docs/docs/overview.rst

 2. ABI signature of the function that should be called.
 3. SHA3 hash of the call data that should be included in the function call.
 4. Target block number that the call should be executed on.
+5. Number of blocks after the target block during which it still ok to execute the call.
+6. A nonce to allow differentiation between identical calls that are scheduled for the same block.

-Once scheduled, the call should be picked up and executed at the desired block.
+Once scheduled, the call waits to be picked up and executed at the desired block.

 Execution of scheduled calls